 To allow enough headroom for process-related data, a minimum of 256MB should be allotted via maxDirectMemorySize.
 This example allots an additional 1GB.

 For maximum performance, a combination of on-heap and off-heap is recommended.
 The heap will be used for the hot set, the offheap for the rest.
 For example, if the hot set is 1M items (or 1GB) of the 7GB data, set Java config as follows:

 java -Xms2G -Xmx2G -XX:maxDirectMemorySize=6G

-And their Ehcache config as:
+And Ehcache config as follows: